dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 A HAMT is used to track large amounts of data whilst storing only diffs.

 Channel is not stored as a link, but as a full object, since inside of the channel the Tx key will be stored as a link anyway, so no point double linking.

+Rxs may use a hamt.

+Txs are blanked each block, so no need to use a HAMT.

 ```sh
 type SystemRoles enum {